wmalab/HiCube/README.md

 #### 2.1.2 3D genome structure datasets

-A tutorial at [docs/generate_3d_structure.md](/docs/generate_3d_structure.md) demonstrates examples of how to generate the 3D structure from your own data using common softwares.
+A tutorial [How to Generate 3D Structure from Your Own Data](/docs/how_to_generate_3d_structure_from_your_own_data.md) demonstrates examples of how to generate the 3D structure from your own data using common softwares.

 HiCube can directly read local 3D genome structure file in .g3d format.
 Other formats e.g. nucle3d, .3dg, PASTIS output, can be converted to .g3d format using [g3dtools](https://github.com/lidaof/g3d/tree/master/g3dtools), which can be installed with `python3` and `pip`: